 Variable rates fluctuate when the prime rate changes.

-- Mortgage rate can change monthly
+- The mortgage rate can change monthly

 - The price can fluctuate both up and down